kubecost/docs/install-and-configure/install/cloud-integration/azure-out-of-cluster/accessing-kubecost-with-azure-workload-identity.md

 # Azure Cloud Integration using Azure Workload Identity

 As of v.2.1.1, Kubecost supports Cloud Integration via Azure Workload Identity.
 Refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) to learn more about how to set up Azure Workload Identity in AKS.
-For this tutorial, you will need to have the cluster name, resource group, federated identity credential name provided by Azure.
+For this tutorial, you will need to have the cluster name, resource group, federated identity credential name and the Managed Identity Object ID.

 ### 1. Validate that OIDC is enabled on the Azure Cluster